voedger/voedger-kb/se.md

 - **What it is:** A thread (or process) constantly checks for a condition in a loop instead of blocking or yielding.
 - **Why it’s bad:** Consumes CPU cycles unnecessarily, leading to higher resource utilization and possible starvation of other threads.
 - **Better approach:** Use proper synchronization constructs like semaphores, mutexes, events, or condition variables that allow the waiting thread to sleep until notified.
 ---

+### Memory Leaks & Resource Leaks
+- **What it is:** Failing to release memory or other resources (like sockets, file handles) after use, resulting in gradually growing usage.
+- **Why it’s bad:**
+  - Eventually starves the system of memory or OS handles.
+  - Leads to performance degradation and potential crashes over time.
+- **Better approach:**
+  - Use try-with-resources, RAII (Resource Acquisition Is Initialization), or automatic memory management where possible.
+  - Ensure you always close or release resources in finally blocks (in languages where manual resource management is needed).

+---